-I am a big advocate of travelling independently (I am a solo female Travel Blogger afterall!)
-I would say that Italy is a very easy country to travel around for the most part.
-The people are generally very friendly and helpful, and the tourism infrastructure is very good.
+For the most part, Italy is a very easy country to travel around independently.
+The people in Italy are generally very friendly and helpful, and the tourism infrastructure is very good.
 In major cities and tourist hubs such as Rome, Florence, Venice, and the Amalfi Coast, the majority of Italians speak good English.

 How Long to Spend in Italy?

 Of course, as with travelling anywhere, the longer you are able to spend in Italy, the better.
 That said, busy work schedules and life commitments often mean that you are limited on time.

-When planning a trip to Italy, be mindful of which regions that the places you want to visit are located in so that you can follow a logical route.
+When planning a trip to Italy, be mindful of which regions places you want to visit are located so that you can follow a logical route.
 To minimise transit time, you can consider focusing your itinerary on just the Northern part of the country, or just the Southern part.

 Getting to Italy

-Major Italian cities often boast two airports – one for flights from large international airlines and another for budget European carriers such as Ryanair and Wizz.
-The latter is often further out of the city.
-(For example, Milan Bergamo vs. Milan Malpensa and Rome Ciampino vs. Rome Fiumicino).
+For example, Bari and Brindisi for Puglia, Bologna for Emilia Romagna, and Pisa for Florence and Tuscany.
+Major Italian cities often boast two airports.
+One is for flights from large international airlines and another for budget European carriers such as Ryanair and Wizz.

-There is no need to worry about organising an expensive airport transfer as you can easily find airport buses that run to the centre on a frequent schedule, typically for only 5-6 euros.
+There is no need to worry about organising an expensive airport transfer.
+You can easily find airport buses that run to the centre on a frequent schedule, typically for only 5-6 euros.

 Getting Around in Italy